 His eyes shimmered gold—

-Something hit her hard in the chest.
-She flew back into a tree trunk and cried out in pain, falling, crashing to the ground floor.
-On her hands and knees in the mud, dazed, the girl could barely manage to raise her head to see her attacker.
+When they tried to run the air exploded around them, trapping them, forcing them down into a small clearing.
+Something hit Sakura hard in the chest.
+She flew back into a tree trunk and cried out in pain, falling, crashing to the forest floor.
+Ino had tumbled from her arms.
+On her hands and knees in the dirt, dazed, Sakura could barely manage to raise her head to see her attacker.
 The man was silhouetted black against the burning forest.

 "Bakudan," the man said.